Conservation is Patriotic and Has Bipartisan Support, According to New Poll

 Specifically, key findings of the poll can be found in a memo from the pollsters.
 They include:

-• Focusing on the role of government, 77 percent of those surveyed agreed that “One of the things our government does best is to protect and preserve our national history and natural beauty through national parks, forests, and other public lands,” with 39 percent strongly in agreement.
+- Three-quarters of the electorate believes that public lands are one of the things government “does best.”
+Even focusing in on the role of government at a time of heightened cynicism about government as an institution, voters overwhelmingly say that public lands are evidence of an area of positive federal contribution.
+Fully 77 percent agree that “One of the things our government does best is to protect and preserve our national history and natural beauty through national parks, forests, and other public lands,” with 39 percent strongly in agreement.
 Three-quarters of Republicans (76 percent), nearly the same number of Democrats (70 percent) and the vast majority of Independents (82 percent) agree with this view.

 The national survey of voters was conducted by the bipartisan research team of Fairbank, Maslin, Maullin, Metz & Associates (D) and Public Opinion Strategies (R) from June 16-19 at the request of The Nature Conservancy.
 FM3 and POS completed 800 telephone interviews with registered voters nationally who are likely to cast ballots in the 2012 election.
 Interviews were conducted on landlines and cell phones.
 The margin of sampling error for the full sample is +/-3.46 percent; margins of sampling error for subgroups within the sample will be larger.
 Some percentages may sum to more than 100 percent due to rounding.